Recognition of same-sex unions in Montenegro

-Montenegro has recognised same-sex unions since 15 July 2021 in form of life partnerships.
-In July 2020, the Parliament of Montenegro passed a bill, by 42 votes to 5, to recognise life partnerships for same-sex couples offering several, but not all, of the rights and benefits of marriage.
-The bill was signed into law on 3 July 2020 by President Milo Đukanović, and took effect on 15 July 2021.
+Montenegro has recognised same-sex life partnerships since 15 July 2020.
+On 1 July, the Parliament of Montenegro passed a bill by 42 votes to 5 to recognise life partnerships offering several, but not all, of the rights and benefits of marriage.
+The bill was signed into law on 3 July by President Milo Đukanović, took effect on 15 July 2020 and became fully operational one year later.
+The first life partnership was registered on 25 July 2021.

-Background
+Montenegro was the third country of former Yugoslavia, after Slovenia and Croatia, to recognise same-sex unions.